Responding To A Critical Incident At Work

 Psychological First Aid

-This involves helping people feel safe, connected to others, calm and hopeful, and ensuring access to physical, emotional and social support.
+PFA involves helping people feel safe, connected to others, calm, and hopeful, while ensuring they have access to physical, emotional, and social support.
+It aims to reduce initial distress, meet current practical needs, promote flexible coping, and encourage gradual adjustment.

 - NOT debriefing

-- NOT obtaining details of traumatic experiences and losses
+- NOT obtaining details of traumatic experiences or losses

 - NOT labelling or diagnosing

-- NOT something that everybody who has been affected by an emergency will need.
+- NOT something that every affected person will require

 The Importance of Timely Support